seeleteam/seele-md/How-to-send-debt.md

 }
 ```

-The result of `"failed": false`row, indicating that the transfer was successful.
+The result of `"failed": false`row indicats that the transfer was successful.
 By the way, if tx is not packed by the miner or the miner is packing, you may see`get error when call rpc leveldb: not found`.
 Don't worry, just wait for servals seconds, or you can use `client gettxbyhash` to query tx `status`.

 ## 2. Get debt